-- A. Lecturer: - This is a full-time position. - This position can be renewed annually based on teaching effectiveness by the Department Head, and budget availability. - A Lecturer can be promoted to Senior Lecturer based on performance, as determined by the Department Head, and the candidate has been in the position of a Lecturer for a minimum of six (6) years. - B. Senior Lecturer: - This is a full-time position. - This position can be renewed annually based on teaching effectiveness by the Department Head, and budget availability. - Additional duties may be assigned to a Senior Lecturer by the Department Head. - C. Instructor: - This is a full-time position. - This position can be renewed annually based on teaching effectiveness by the Department Head, and budget availability. - An Instructor must be making progress towards a terminal degree in their teaching field. - Upon completion of a terminal degree an Instructor may be promoted to the rank of Assistant Professor. - Upon completion of a terminal degree an instructor may be reassigned to a tenure-track position and the time spent at the rank of Instructor may be credited toward tenure if approved in writing at the time of the initial appointment.

-- The maximum period of time that may be served at the rank of Instructor is seven (7) years. - D. Adjunct: - This is a part-time position. - Adjunct faculty are hired on a course-by-course basis.
+- A. Lecturer: - This is a full-time position. - This position can be renewed annually based on teaching effectiveness as determined by the Department Head, and budget availability. - Lecturers who have served at the employing USG institution for at least six years may be considered for promotion to senior lecturer or principal lecturer at the discretion of the institution if the relevant title has been adopted by the institution and the institution has clearly stated promotion criteria.
+(BOR 8.3.8.3) - B. Senior Lecturer: - This is a full-time position. - This position can be renewed annually based on teaching effectiveness as determined by the Department Head, and budget availability. - Additional duties may be assigned to a Senior Lecturer by the Department Head. - C. Instructor: - This is a full-time position. - This position can be renewed annually based on teaching effectiveness as determined by the Department Head, and budget availability. - It is presumed that the instructor is pursuing a terminal degree in a timely manner - Upon completion of a terminal degree an Instructor may be promoted to the rank of Assistant Professor. - Upon completion of a terminal degree an instructor may be reassigned to a tenure-track position and the time spent at the rank of Instructor may be credited toward tenure if approved in writing at the time of the initial appointment. - The maximum period of time that may be served at the rank of Instructor is seven (7) years. - D. Adjunct: - This is a part-time position. - Adjunct faculty are hired on a course-by-course basis.